0x5chn0uf/SmartWalletFX/docs/design_system.md

 # Design System – Token Build Pipeline

-> **Status**: Initial version – covers token build pipeline introduced in Sub-task 70.2 (2025-06-21).
+> **Status**: Complete implementation – covers all subtasks 70.1-70.7 (2025-06-22).

 This document explains how the cross-platform **design tokens** defined in `design/design-tokens.json` are transformed into TypeScript constants that power the MUI theme.
-It covers the file layout, build commands, CI integration, and contribution workflow.
+It covers the file layout, build commands, CI integration, contribution workflow, and governance guidelines.

 ---